Don't Speak: Background and composition

 "Don't Speak" is an alternative rock power ballad written by lead singer Gwen Stefani and her brother Eric Stefani, and produced by Matthew Wilder.
-Originally a love song, Stefani rewrote the lyrics almost completely after her breakup with the band's bass player Tony Kanal.
+It was originally a love song, but Stefani rewrote the lyrics almost completely after her breakup with the band's bass player Tony Kanal.
 According to her, "It used to be more upbeat, more of a Seventies rock-type thing.
 [When] Tony and I broke up... it turned into a sad song."
+The opening chords are reminiscent of the intro to the 1979 pop hit "Breakfast in America" by the British rock band Supertramp.
 A live version that exists from April 1994 shows off a bouncy tune that has the same skeleton as the released version, but not the same urgency.
 The band performed part of the original song on VH1 Storytellers on August 10, 2000.

 The band's lead guitarist Tom Dumont said about the song's composition: There's a lot of stories about that song, because that one unfolded over a longer period of time.
 Originally, Gwen's brother wrote most of that song, and then after we got at it as a band, Gwen changed the lyrics around to fit her life.
 Musically, we brought it to another level, but near the end we reworded it.
 There's an earlier version of the song where the verses are totally different, which is a really beautiful version and it's awesome but it's way more jazzy and really different.
 That song had a long incubation process.

-"Don't Speak" is composed in the key of C minor with the chorus in F minor.
+A live version that exists from April 1994 shows off a bouncy tune that has the same skeleton as the released version, but not the same urgency.
+The final version of the song is written in F minor.
 A demo version also appeared on a demo CD, which was presented to Interscope Records prior to the release of Tragic Kingdom.